in

 Parents have won a battle to call their baby a ‘banned name’ after the registrar tried to stop them.

-Having a child is an important moment in anyone’s life – but it also comes with a ton of responsibility that, most of the time, you cannot prepare for.
+Having a child is an important moment in anyone’s life – but it also comes with a ton of responsibility that you sometimes cannot prepare for.

 One of these is naming your child, as this is likely going to stick with them for life.

-Naming a child requires a lot of time and consideration, as you don’t want to make any blunders.
+Naming a child requires time and consideration, as you don’t want to make any blunders.

 Related Article: Nurse’s Mind Blown As Parents Tell Her She’s Been Pronouncing The Name Liam ‘Wrong’